MikeChurvis/Splendor/README.md

 To buy a card, for each gem count required, first count the number of gems you have on cards.
 Pay the remainder (if any) in tokens.

 You may not buy a card that you cannot pay for.

+## Game State

+The IDs of the participating players.

+A turn number.

+Each token and its owner.

+Each card and its owner.

+Each noble and its owner.

+### Derived State

+Whose turn it is.

+Whether or not endgame has been triggered.

+## Actions

+Take coins.

+Buy a card.

+Reserve a card.